tlan2/Mini_Games/README.md

 ## Project Description

-A Mini-Game arcade of 4 games.
+A mini-arcade of 4 games.
 The games are guessing number game, snake, hangman, and blackjack.
 Clone the repository and "cargo build" or "cargo run" to start the program.

 ![Example](images/main_menu.png)